Compensation for Ureteral Damage

 Call 0345 872 6666

-Although accidental injury to the urinary tract during a hysterectomy is not uncommon, if this is not immediately recognised and remedied, it can lead to further suffering and complications.
-If damage to your bladder was caused by the negligence of a medical professional, you may be in a position to claim compensation.
+Accidental injury to the urinary tract during a hysterectomy is not uncommon, but it can lead to significant complications and severe abdominal pain if it is not immediately recognised and remedied.
+The ureters are the tubes that carry urine from the kidneys to the bladder and if they are damaged by the negligence of a medical professional, you may be entitled to claim compensation.

-The JMW clinical negligence team has the skills and experience needed to help you secure the outcome you deserve, and we will be with you every step of the way throughout the process.
+The JMW clinical negligence team has the skills and experience to help you secure the outcome you deserve, and we will be with you every step of the way throughout the process.
+As well as physical injuries, mistakes in medical treatment or gynaecological surgery can lead to ongoing symptoms, urinary tract infections, psychological distress and financial losses.
+Our ureteral injury claims solicitors will take all of your losses into account to make a claim for compensation that covers all of your needs.

 To speak to a solicitor today in relation to a damaged urinary tract claim, call us on 0345 872 6666, or complete our online enquiry form and we will give you a call back to discuss your situation in more detail.
 We are able to take on cases on a no win, no fee basis.